A Step-by-Step Guide to a Conversion Rate Optimization (CRO) Audit

 Before Launching a Campaign

-Before launching a new marketing campaign, ensure your landing pages and overall site are ready to convert the incoming traffic.
+Before launching a new marketing campaign, ensure your landing pages and overall site are ready to convert incoming traffic.
+A CRO audit can show any weak areas.
+This lets you fix them before the campaign starts, increasing your chances of success.

 When You Notice a Drop in Conversions